varungohil/varungohil.github.io/_posts/2023-04-25-sidebar-table-of-contents.md

 ---
 layout: post
-title: a post with table of contents on a sidebar
+title: The Landscape of Debuggability in Machine Learning for Systems
-date: 2023-04-25 10:14:00-0400
+date: 2025-01-01 10:14:00-0400
 description: an example of a blog post with table of contents on a sidebar
 tags: formatting toc sidebar
 categories: sample-posts
-giscus_comments: true
+giscus_comments: false
 related_posts: false
 toc:
   sidebar: left
 ---
-This post shows how to add a table of contents as a sidebar.

-# The Landscape of Debuggability in Machine Learning for Systems

-**Table of Contents**

----

 As someone interested in computer systems and machine learning, the intersection of the two fields - machine learning for systems has always fascinated me.
-My experience during internships at Google Cloud and my discussion with friends at other hyperscalar operators has revealed an interesting pattern: while there's widespread interest in using machine learning to improve systems, very few ML-assisted systems actually make it to production.
+My experience during internships at Google Cloud and my discussion with friends at other hyperscalar operators has revealed an interesting pattern: while there's widespread interest in using machine learning to improve systems, very few ML-assisted systems make it to production.
 This gap between academic promise and practical deployment raises important questions about the challenges we face in implementing ML solutions at scale.

 Academic literature is filled with proof-of-concepts showing ML-assisted systems outperforming traditional methods and heuristics.
 However, when it comes to actual deployment, the success stories are surprisingly rare.
-Through an experince paper on ML for systems published by Microsoft and my observations, I've found that one of the major challenges in the domain is debuggability - that is ability to debug the ML-assisted system when the model misbehaves.
+Through an experience paper on ML for systems published by Microsoft and my observations, I've found that one of the major challenges in the domain is debuggability - the ability to debug the ML-assisted system when the model misbehaves.

-Hving made this observation, when I started looking into academic literature on debuggability, I found it to be quite diffuse.
-It was scattered across several communities like software engineering, networking, databases, programming languages and verification.
+Having made this observation, when I started looking into the academic literature on debuggability, I found it to be quite diffuse.
+It was scattered across several communities like software engineering, networking, databases, programming languages, and verification.
 This blog is my attempt at connecting the work done by these communities into an intuitive framework that makes it easier for me to understand and navigate the research landscape of debuggability in ML for systems.

-# Core Properties
+## Core Properties

 While I’ve talked about debuggability till now, there are three properties at the core of this discussion.
 Here are the three properties and there definitions :

 - Debuggability: the ability to detect and resolve issues that lead to model misbehavior.
 - Interpretability: There are two definitions popularized by Molnar’s book:
-    - **I**nterpretability is the degree to which a human can understand the cause of a decision.
+    - Interpretability is the degree to which a human can understand the cause of a decision.
-    - Interpretability is the degree to which a human can consistently predict the model’s result**.**
+    - Interpretability is the degree to which a human can consistently predict the model’s result.

-    There is subtle difference between the two - the second definition does not require causal understanding of the model’s behavior.
+    There is a subtle difference between the two - the second definition does not require a causal understanding of the model’s behavior.
 As long as we can predict its behavior reliably, we say the model is interpretable.
-This is akin to saying that we say the the phenomena of sun-rise is interpretable by the explanation that “Sun rises in east every day” with no actual causal understanding of why the sun rises in east every day.
+This is akin to saying that we say the the phenomena of sun-rise is interpretable by the explanation that the “Sun rises in the east every day” with no actual causal understanding of why the sun rises in the east every day.

-    The first defintion is more strict as it pushes for a causal understanding.
+    The first definition is more strict as it pushes for a causal understanding.

 - Generalizability: model’s ability to perform well on data that is not independent and identically distributed (IID) as the model’s training data.

-    This is important property as all ML algorithms rely on assumption that train and test data are IID.
+    This is an important property as all ML algorithms rely on the assumption that train and test data are IID.
 Real world environment frequently violate this assumption due to user behavior pattern changes, workload churn and hardware heterogeneity, and this results in degradation of model performance.

 These properties don't exist in isolation and relate to each other in ways that help one property improve the other.
 Consider this: ML models inherently have finite generalizability, which means they can struggle with data that doesn't match their training distribution.
 This limitation makes model debuggability essential.
 When debugging the model, we often need to interpretability to understand  why the model made certain decisions to find the root cause of the problem.
 The insights we gain from this interpretation process then feed back into improving the model's generalizability.